Area rep: Mike Trew [email protected]

 Stone also has some great bouldering at the base of the South face and should be on the winter circuit for the pad toting climber.

-A recent rebolting effort by the CCC on the North face has reopened that face to climbing in warmer temps.
-A bit more serious than the South face, at least you can now rely on the bolts!
+A rebolting effort by the CCC on the North face has reopened climbing in warmer temps.
+It's a bit more serious than the South face, at least you can now rely on the bolts!

 (From Charlotte, NC) Take I-77N past Statesville to Exit 83 (Route 21).
 Follow US-21 north until you see a sign on your right for the park and take a left onto Traphill Road (NC Rd 1002).
 Follow this road for another few miles until you come to the John P. Frank Parkway on the right which will take you to the park gates.
 Its easiest to go straight past the initial park station and parking lot until you hit the second parking lot a mile or so through the woods.
 Hike through the woods following the signs to the Hutchinson Homestead.
 Go past the bridge to the Homestead and cross the large field on your left (the rock face will be very visible at this point) to the base of the climbs.

 Click Here for a detailed map.

 Camping is available in Stone Mountain State Park.
 You will pass the entrance to the camping area on the way to the cliff.

 Routes are Stone are covered in Carolina Rocks - the Piedmont.